mcduryea/Intro-to-Bioinformatics/MyFirstRepoAndCommit.md

 + Give your document the title *Palmer Penguins Initial Analysis*.
 + Add yourself as the Author of the document.
 + If you want a convenient interface with familiar formatting buttons (bold, italics, lists, etc.) to work in, select the box that says *use the visual editor*.
 If you prefer to work directly in markdown, then leave that box unchecked.
++ Click the *Create* button.
-+ In the YAML (Yet Another Markdown Language) header -- that's the chunk in between the triple hypens (\-\-\-) -- add the code below.
++ In the YAML (Yet Another Markdown Language) header -- that's the chunk in between the triple hyphens (\-\-\-) -- add the code below to the bottom of the header (before the second set of hyphens).
 This says that we'd like to keep the intermediate markdown file during the rendering process.
 The reason for this is that markdown files display nicely in GitHub.

     ::: {.cell}